rameshkalluri/introduction/Linux.md

 Because people liked it so much, they cheered him on to make more.
 Linus listened, made new code, and on October 5, 1991, he launched the first "official" Linux, version 0.02.

+# Types of Operating System:
+ Single User - Single Tasking Operating System
+ Single User - Multitasking Operating System
+ Multi User - Multitasking Operating System

+## Single User - Single Tasking Operating System
+In this type of operating system only one user can log into system and can perform only one task at a time.
+E.g.: MS-DOS

+## Single User - Multi tasking operating System
+This type of O/S supports only one user to log into the system but a user can perform multiple tasks at a time, browsing internet while playing songs etc.
+E.g.: Windows -98,Xp,vista,Seven etc.

+## Multi User - Multi Tasking Operating System
+These type of O/S provides multiple users to log into the system and also each user can perform various tasks at a time.
+In a broader term multiple users can logged in to system and share the resources of the system at the same time.
+E.g.: UNIX, LINUX etc.

 # What is Linux?:

 Linux is a Kernel not OS (Operating System).